 The description of set-up on the PC is based on the extended set-up with Basis Setup.
-Areas or points that cannot be set up in Quick Setup are marked with a dark smiley (●).
+It is not all areas or points that can be set up in Quick Setup.
+In the chapter about Quick Setup you can see on the tabs which functions are available here.